Clark High School Curriculum

 There are certain courses that all Clark high school students have to take, but students also have a fair amount of choice.
 Students choose two elective courses per semester in grades 9-10 and three elective courses per semester in grades 11-12.
-See Elective Courses, below, for a list of the current year's electives.
-The list includes such courses as "Intro to Computer Science," "Film Tech and Analysis," "Advanced Psychology," "AP US History," "Robotics," etc.

 There are seven bells a day, but we operate on a block schedule two days a week, which essentially doubles the length of each class.
 The block schedule allows students to spend more time learning certain concepts or working on projects.

 Clark offers an array of performing and visual arts electives, including Jazz Band, Printmaking, Steel Drum Band, Sculpture and Photography courses.